EncinasBartos/TBarrier/README.md

-# Jupyter-LCS
+# TBarrier Notebook

-This repository contains the entire collection of jupyter notebooks for extracting Lagrangian Coherent Structures (LCS) and Objective Eulerian Coherent Structures (OECS) from discrete velocity data.
+This repository contains a collection of jupyter notebooks for extracting Lagrangian Coherent Structures (LCS) and Objective Eulerian Coherent Structures (OECS) from discrete velocity data.

 ## How to Use this Book

-- Read the book in its entirety online at ...

-- Run the code using the Jupyter notebooks available in this repository's [notebooks](LCS_OECS) directory.
+- Run the code using the Jupyter notebooks available in this repository's [notebooks](TBarrier) directory.

 ## About